NabintouSFofana/my_portfolio_2025/README.md

 ---

+### 🌿 Schicgirl Blog
+**Tech:** WordPress
+Designed and customized a WordPress blog for a natural hair care brand.
+Focused on clean, responsive structure, easy updates, SEO basics, and engaging an online community.
+Helped the brand share tips and DIY recipes for their audience.
+**What I learned:** Improved my WordPress theme customization, content structure, and ability to turn real user needs into an organized, practical blog.

+---

 ### 💼 JobBoard
 **Tech:** HTML • CSS • JavaScript
 A responsive job listing site with search, filtering, and bookmark features.